zSnout/v5.zsnout.com/README.md

 ## Client-Side Multithreading

-At zSnout, we've developed our own multithreading system.
+At zSnout, we've developed our own multithreading system, as standard `Worker`s are too complicated to use for simple tasks.
 To use it, import `thread` from `assets/js/thread.js`.
 Then, create a function and pass it to `thread`.
 The function will be executed in a new thread.

 When starting a worker, two `Thread` objects are created: one for the worker thread and one for the main thread.
 You can use these to communicate with each other.